 * Deductible moving expenses

 After reading Chapter 5, participants will be able to:

-1. Recognize the relationship between home sales and the capital gains rates, and specify the rate “baskets” created by the capital gain provisions noting how to treat capital assets in each category.
+1. Recognize the relationship between home sales and the capital gains rates, and specify the rate “baskets” created by the capital gain provisions stating how to treat capital assets in each category.

 2. Determine the key elements of the §121 home sale exclusion and its application, and specify the safe harbor proration provisions associated with the home sale exclusion.

-3. Identify whether a taxpayer meets distance and time tests for deductible moving expenses under §217.
+3. Identify whether a taxpayer meets the former distance and time tests for deductible pre-2018 moving expenses under §217.

 After studying the materials in Chapter 5, answer the exam questions 33 to 38.

 At the start of Chapter 6, participants should identify the following topics for study: